maurges/every-rust-gui-library/notes.md

 not the alternative: to map those messages in parent itself.
 Ah ok, I thought of a reason: if your component doesn't produce any messages at all, the current option is easier to do.
 How often is a component so isolated?

+Playing with controls tour, they look very like qml controls, but less ugly.
+Accent color looks good.
+Being positioned in the middle of the window looks good.
+Shouldn't be hard to make flexboxes like this in qml.

+No animation on toggler!
+How do I do animations at all here?
+I haven't had that question with any of the frameworks, but it's kind of very important.
+Animations in qml are piss-easy for example.

+Oh-ow, image doesn't load.
+Shiet.

+No kinetic scroll in default scroll widget.
+At least it scrolls naturally.
+Scroll remembers position when you go between pages.

+Overall, the control quality seems good.
+Alright, let's try it.